acedmicabhishek/Log/README.md

 he decided to take computer science after failing JEE, his mind was far stable and better than before. he had a good faith he will make his life great, and also came to conclusion,

-GOD DOESN'T EXIST
+GOD DOESN'T EXIST.
-IT'S MADE FOR WEAK
+IT'S MADE FOR WEAK.
-RELIGION AND PATRIOTISM IS MADE SO HIGHER POWER CAN CONTROL THE WEAK AND BOTH IF THEM ARE SIGN IF LOW INTELLIGENCE
+RELIGION AND PATRIOTISM IS MADE SO HIGHER POWER CAN CONTROL THE WEAK, AND BOTH OF THEM ARE SIGN OF LOW INTELLIGENCE.

 starting of the semester got him , somehow he managed to climb up , minecraft and other games got his attention, got him intrested in tech and programs